Women in the Shadows of the War of 1812

 With no publisher in sight, photocopies were made and distributed to family members in the early 1980s.
 This important book is difficult to find today, so Professor McCallum, worked with the University of Manitoba Press, Dr. Graham, and Montour’s two granddaughters Mary I. Anderson and Margaret Mackenzie, to issue a new edition.

-Now it’s time to read the book and buy the book for Christmas gifts.
+Buy this book.
 Support your local bookstore or order from Google.
 Ask at your local library.
 Contact the author, CJ Frederick through her website.
-The author is very appreciative.

 Launched!
 Rooted and Remembered Oct 23, 2024